joakimk/docker_services/README.md

 Data is stored ourside of docker in `~/.docker_services/project_identifier/service_name`.
 The path is mounted as a volume within the docker service when it's run.

+## Why call the config file "dev.yml"?

+It's the config format we've been using internally for various development config.
+Please post an issue if you have ideas around config.
+It might support several different ones later on.
+I would like to try and avoid "DockerServicesFile" though :)

 # Development

     mix deps.get